127.28 Linking Planning and the National Environmental Policy Act (NEPA)

 - EPG 121.2 The Planning Process describes the planning process in detail.

-- Practitioner’s Guide - Missouri’s Framework for Transportation Planning and Decision-Making explains MoDOT’s planning framework for guiding future planning and decision-making.
+- The Planning Framework for Transportation Decision Making explains MoDOT’s planning framework for guiding future planning and decision-making.

 - EPG 127.1 Request for Environmental Services guides the project manager through an environmental and historic preservation review process to gain information on resources in a project area.